 Conferences are scheduled annually in the fall to review student progress.
-Students who are struggling or needing extra support may also have additional conferences through the SST proces..
+Students who are struggling or needing extra support may also have additional conferences through the SST (Student Study Team) process.
+It should be noted that outside of the annual conference times, most conferences are scheduled before or after school during the teacher's contracted time (7:45 AM-3:45 PM) and when they aren't teaching.